EloiStree/GurubashiWorldOfWarcraftHardcore/Note/2025_11_23/ReadMe.md

 mysql_secure_installation
 echo "No Yes Yes Yes"

+sudo mysql -e "CREATE USER 'acore'@'localhost' IDENTIFIED BY 'acore'; GRANT ALL PRIVILEGES ON *.* TO 'acore'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;"

 echo "Remove comment on port=3306 if you need remote acces" echo "Open the bind-address to 0.0.0.0 for any access" nano /etc/mysql/mysql.conf.d/mysqld.cnf